Student Learning Outcomes

 Program Competencies: Expectations of Graduates

-Each student who successfully completes the Misericordia University Physician Assistant Program is expected to possess the following skills, characteristics and attributes.
+Each student who successfully completes the Misericordia University Physician Assistant Program is required to possess the following skills, characteristics and attributes.
 The expectations have been developed to align with professional standards put forth by the National Commission on Certification of Physician Assistants and the American Academy of Physician Assistants.

 - Demonstrate the biomedical knowledge required to care for patients seeking services for preventive, emergent, acute, and chronic healthcare during any stage in a patient’s lifespan.